-Patriot Perks is a program which aims to create, increase, and enhance engagement between the George Mason Community and local businesses in the Northern Virginia area.
-150+ businesses offer exclusive discounts to George Mason students, faculty, staff and alumni.
+Patriot Perks is a program that aims to create, increase, and enhance engagement between the Mason community and local businesses in the Northern Virginia area.
+More than 175 businesses offer exclusive discounts to Mason students, faculty, staff, and alumni.
 Find discounts at patriotperks.gmu.edu or scan the QR code.